-Adding new QPSK modulators and demodulators on the DBDS and splitting existing QPSK modulators must be performed with care.
-Do not attempt this procedure unless you are an experienced headend technician.
+Adding new QPSK modulators and demodulators on the DBDS, and splitting existing QPSK modulators, are both procedures that must be performed with care.
+Do not attempt either procedure unless you are an experienced headend technician.

 When Should This Procedure be Performed?